Ready Room Operational Manual

 An Account Administrator creates an inspector account from within an inspection by clicking on the "People" icon near the upper right-hand corner of the inspection board.
 From the Members page, the Account Administrator clicks the "Add an Inspector" button.
 This brings up a dialog box where the Account Administrator adds a name or alias for the inspector, which can be seen by the Inspector.
 The dialog box prompts the Account Administrator to note the generated username and password, which the Account Administrator will provide to the Inspector according to company procedures.
 Anonymized credentials are used for Inspectors to allay privacy concerns.

-Editing Inspectors and Configuring Box
+Editing Inspectors and Configuring Shared Storage

 At any time you can change the inspector's name, time zone, or password.